 Setting a breakpoint

-A breakpoint can be set on a statement, field or exception.
+A breakpoint can be set on a statement, field or method.
 To set or remove a breakpoint, press Ctrl-F8 on a node in the editor or click on a left margin near a node.
 A breakpoint is marked with a red bubble on the left margin, a pink line inside the editor and a red frame around a node for the breakpoint.
-Exception breakpoints are created from the breakpoints dialog.

 When debugger stops at a breakpoint, the current breakpoint line is marked blue, and the actual node for the breakpoint is decorated with black frame around it.